Massimiliano Gioni: Other work

 Gioni has contributed to many publications and magazines including Artforum, Flash Art (for which he served as US editor from 1999 to 2003), Frieze, Parkett, Tate Etc., among others.
 He directed the independent art magazines The Wrong Times and Charley alongside Maurizio Cattelan and Ali Subotnick.
 He is the commissioning editor of "2000 Words", a series of monographic books published by the Dakis Joannou Collection and Deste Foundation, with which he has frequently collaborated, curating numerous exhibitions and special projects in Athens.

-He has served as a juror for the Absolut Art Award, BMW Art Journey, Hugo Boss Prize, Mario Merz Prize, Edvard Munch Art Award, Pinchuk Art Prize, Preis der Nationalgalerie-Hamburger Bahnhof, Kurt Schwitters Prize, and Vilcek Prize.
+Gioni has served as a juror for the Absolut Art Award, BMW Art Journey, Hugo Boss Prize, Mario Merz Prize, Edvard Munch Art Award, Future Generation Art Prize, Preis der Nationalgalerie-Hamburger Bahnhof, Kurt Schwitters Prize, and Vilcek Prize.
+In 2014, he was part of the selection committee that chose Giuseppe Penone, Nedko Solakov and Liam Gillick as the winners of the European Central Bank’s international competition for site-specific artworks at its headquarters in Frankfurt.
+In 2025, he was a member of the advisory panel that chose Lina Ghotmeh as architect of the Qatari Pavilion at the Venice Biennale.

 Personal life

-Gioni is married to Cecilia Alemani, a curator and Artistic Director of the High Line in New York City.
-The couple has one son together and reside in the East Village, Manhattan in New York City.
+Gioni is married to Cecilia Alemani, a curator and artistic director of the High Line in New York City.
+The couple has one son together and reside in the East Village, Manhattan, New York City.